sadiapeerzada/sadiapeerzada/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> **About-Me**

-I'm a second-year **B.Sc.
-Computer Science** undergraduate with a clear goal — becoming a **full-stack developer** who builds things that actually matter.
-I thrive at the intersection of clean code and creative problem-solving, whether that's implementing data structures in C, designing responsive interfaces, or experimenting with new frameworks just to see what's possible.
+I'm a second-year B.Sc.
+Computer Science undergraduate with a clear goal — becoming a full-stack developer who builds things that actually matter 👾.
+I enjoy that sweet spot where logic meets creativity, whether it's implementing data structures in C, crafting responsive UIs, or diving into new frameworks just to see how far I can push them .

-I'm currently sharpening my foundations in **Java**, **Computer Architecture**, **Statistics**, and **Mathematics** — not just for coursework, but because I genuinely believe strong fundamentals are what separate good developers from great ones.
-When I'm not in class or grinding through assignments, I'm working on side projects, contributing to open source, or picking up skills that keep me ahead of the curve.
+Right now, I’m strengthening my core in *Java*, *Computer Architecture*, *Discrete Mathematics*, *Statistics*, and *Mathematics* — not just to pass exams, but because I know solid fundamentals are what level you up for real 📚.
+Outside of classes, I’m either building side projects, contributing to open source, or exploring new tools that keep me evolving 💻🔥.

-**What drives me:** the challenge of making something work, the satisfaction when it finally does, and the curiosity to always ask *what if I tried it differently?*
+What drives me: the “this should work… why isn’t it working?” moments, the satisfaction when it finally clicks, and the constant urge to try things differently ⚡🛠️
 <br/>

 ## 🌐 social_links.init ( );